python-poetry/poetry/docs/pre-commit-hooks.md

 ## poetry-install

-The `poetry-install` hook calls the `poetry install --sync` command to make sure the installed dependencies match the packages defined in `poetry.lock`.
+The `poetry-install` hook calls the `poetry install` command to make sure all locked packages are installed.
 In order to install this hook, you either need to specify `default_install_hook_types`, or you have to install it via `pre-commit install --install-hooks -t post-checkout -t post-merge`.